 The actual CRS harness retainer clip use at the time of the crash must be determined and coded.
 The position of the retainer clip on the child is usually determined during the interview with the care giver.

 Child Restraint Tether Design

 Screen Name: Upper Tether

 SAS Data Set:

-SAS Variable:
+SAS Varia ble:

 Database Name: CISS.CISS.CHILDSEAT.TETHER

-Element Attributes :
+Element A ttributes :

+Database SAS

+0 0 No tether available (or not designed with Tethe